 Let patients schedule themselves.

 That’s right.
-Let patients schedule themselves.
+Let patients book their own appointments..
 If your practice doesn’t yet offer online doctor appointment scheduling, then you haven’t delegated enough repetitive tasks.
 It takes eight minutes or more to schedule a patient by phone, but only a minute or two – if that – for a patient to request a convenient appointment time at your practice.

 And, don’t worry – you’ll still have complete control over the schedule.
 You decide when patients can book appointments, which type of appointments are available for online scheduling, and how long each one takes.
 Voila!
 Check “automate patient scheduling” off your to-do list.
 (Incidentally, the majority of your patients want to book appointments online, so give them what they want and boost patient satisfaction while you’re at it.)

 So as not to overwhelm you with even more ways to become less stressed, I’m ending the blog here.
-In the meantime, follow what the experts say and try to get some exercise, practice self-care, and balance your work and personal life so you don’t get burned out.
+In the meantime, follow what healthcare professionals say and try to get some exercise, practice self-care, and balance your work and personal life so you don’t experience burnout.

 Want to learn more about patient self-scheduling?
-Download the guide to save time, lower your stress level, and improve patient satisfaction!
+Download the guide, “The Perfect Appointment Workflow A Path to Improved Patient Outcomes and Increased Revenue,” to save time, achieve work-life balance, lower your stress level, and improve patient satisfaction!